-The Court has provisionally certified the Settlement Class.
+The Court has provisionaly certified the Settlement Class.
 The Court has also approved Andrew Corzo, Sia Henry, Alexander Leo-Guerra, Michael Maerlender, Brandon Piyevsky, Benjamin Shumate, Brittany Tatiana Weaver, and Cameron Williams to act as Settlement Class Representatives on behalf of the Settlement Class for purposes of the Settlements only.

 The universities Plaintiffs sued in this Action are the "Defendants."
 Defendants are Brown University, California Institute of Technology, University of Chicago, Trustees of Columbia University in the City of New York, Cornell University, Trustees of Dartmouth College, Duke University, Emory University, Georgetown University, Johns Hopkins University, Massachusetts Institute of Technology, Northwestern University, University of Notre Dame du Lac, Trustees of the University of Pennsylvania, William Marsh Rice University, Vanderbilt University, and Yale University.
-Although these Settlements resolve claims against only ten of these seventeen Defendants may be eligible to file a claim.
+Although these settlements resolve claims against only six of these seventeen Defendants, Settlement Class members who attended any of the seventeen Defendants may be eligible to file a claim.